Johnysama22/Local-Semantic-Feature-Aggregation-Based-Transformer-for-Hyperspectral-Image-Classification/README.md

-# Local-Semantic-Feature-Aggregation-Based-Transformer-for-Hyperspectral-Image-Classification
-Local Semantic Feature Aggregation-Based Transformer for Hyperspectral Image Classification
+# Local Semantic Feature Aggregation-Based Transformer for Hyperspectral Image Classification

+Bing Tu, Xiaolong Liao, Qianming Li, Yishu Peng and Antonio Plaza.
+Local Semantic Feature Aggregation-Based Transformer for Hyperspectral Image Classification.
+IEEE Transactions on Geoscience and Remote Sensing, vol. 60, pp. 1-15, 2022, Art no. 5536115, doi: 10.1109/TGRS.2022.3201145.
 The code in this toolbox implements the ["Local Semantic Feature Aggregation-Based Transformer for Hyperspectral Image Classification"](https://ieeexplore.ieee.org/document/9864609).

 How to use it?
 ---------------------